-- a DL PDR containing the DL Packet Filter Set (see clause 5.7.6) of the SDF template and an UL PDR containing the UL Packet Filter Set of the SDF template; - the PDR precedence value (see clause 5.7.1.9) for both PDRs is set to the precedence value of the PCC rule; - QoS related information (e.g. MBR for an SDF, GFBR and MFBR for a GBR QoS Flow) as described in clause 5.8.2; - the corresponding packet marking information (e.g. the QFI, the transport level packet marking value (e.g. the DSCP value of the outer IP header); - for the DL PDR, optionally, the Reflective QoS Indication.
+- a DL PDR containing the DL part of the SDF template and an UL PDR containing the UL part of the SDF template; - the PDR precedence value (see clause 5.7.1.9) for both PDRs is set to the precedence value of the PCC rule; - QoS related information (e.g. MBR for an SDF, GFBR and MFBR for a GBR QoS Flow) as described in clause 5.8.2; - the corresponding packet marking information (e.g. the QFI, the transport level packet marking value (e.g. the DSCP value of the outer IP header); - for the DL PDR, optionally, the Reflective QoS Indication.